tgothorp/Gotho.BlazorPdf/Gotho.BlazorPdf/README.md

 # Blazor PDF

-Blazor PDF is a simple yet powerful PDF viewer build for Blazor.
+Blazor PDF is a simple yet powerful PDF viewer built for Blazor.

 ## Prerequisites